Subscribe!

 Reposted with permission from SuperWeed:

 A new study published in Science demonstrated startling deficiencies in empathy and reasoning among even the most highly educated and otherwise proficient people.
-The researchers conducting this widely publicized study placed mammals in positions of frightening frustration and then dispassionately sat back and watched to see whether other mammals . . . → Read More: Newsflash: Study Shows People Less Empathic Than Rats
+The researchers conducting this widely publicized study placed mammals in positions of frightening frustration and then dispassionately sat back and watched to see whether other mammals would . . . → Read More: Newsflash: Study Shows People Less Empathic Than Rats

 Other Kinds of Bird Cages